 (i) DEQ will specify the conditions regarding the quantities of biogenic feedstocks and the amount of energy and hydrogen used to establish the pathway; and

 (ii) The applicant shall submit to DEQ the quantities of biogenic feedstocks and the amount of energy and hydrogen used in each calendar quarter.

+(C) For CARB-approved fuel pathways being approved for use in Oregon, if at any time the pathway’s approval is revoked by CARB then the fuel pathway holder must inform DEQ within 7 days of the revocation and provide any documentation related to that decision.
+DEQ may, at its discretion, revoke the pathway’s approval in Oregon.
+If the pathway’s approval is modified by CARB then the fuel pathway holder has 14 days to notify DEQ of the change and provide any accompanying documentation.
+Based on the underlying facts that led to the modification of the pathway’s status, within 30 days DEQ may modify its approval, take no action, or revoke its approval and must provide the fuel pathway holder with a notice of its decision.

 (e) The producer of any fuel that has received a carbon intensity under section (9) must:

-(A) Register with the AFRS; and
+(A) Register with the AFP; and

 (B) Provide proof of delivery to Oregon through a physical pathway demonstration in the quarter in which the fuel is first reported in the CFP Online System.